 PUBLIC SPEAKING-This course is largely a study of the fundamental qualities of delivery.
 Its aim is the formation of correct speech habits, and it is intended to meet the question that many students ask, "How is it possible for me to improve my speech?"
-Required in Theological course.
+Required in the threeyear Theological Course.
 Value, 2 semester hours.
-Offered one hour in each semester every year.
+Offered 1 hour in each semester every year.